isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 The ticket-----he kicked it off the wharf and into the sea.

------Ah...!
+-----Ah!

 All I could hear was the sound of the ferry's engine.

 I had been struck by an unknown fear a while ago.

------From now on, I would go through this every day!
+-----From now on, I have to go through this every day!

 I was shaking uncontrollably.